-The Companies Act, 2013 has introduced the concept of Secretarial Audit (Audit) for Bigger Companies in order to have third party professional assurance in the areas of governance, compliances and disclosures by the companies.
-A Practicing Company Secretary (PCS) who is holding Certificate of Practice (CoP) have been casted an exclusive responsibility to undertake such audit of companies.
+The Companies Act 2013 has introduced the concept of Secretarial Audit (Audit) for Bigger Companies in order to have third party professional assurance in the areas of governance, compliances and disclosures by the companies.
+ICSI members holding certificate of practice (PCS) have been casted an exclusive responsibility to undertake such audit of companies.